 [Section 120 amended by No. 64 of 2006 s.
 33.]

-121. Answer conclusive
+121. Elector’s answers are conclusive

 The elector’s answers to the questions shall be conclusive, and the matter shall not be further inquired into during the polling.

-122. Persons objected to — how to vote
+122. Elector objected to with name marked under s.
+47, voting by etc.

 (1) No person whose name on the roll has been objected to and is marked in accordance with the provisions of section 47 shall have a right to vote until he has made a declaration in the prescribed form.